uchicago-cs/cmsc22000/website/content/labs/lab5.md

 {{% warning %}}
 {{% md %}}
-**Warning**: From now on, you must do all of your work over `ssh`, or in CSIL, or using the [department’s virtual machine](https://howto.cs.uchicago.edu/vm:index).
+**Warning**: From now on, you must do all of your work using the [department’s virtual machine](https://howto.cs.uchicago.edu/vm:index) (we recommend doing so in [Headless VM](https://howto.cs.uchicago.edu/vm:headless) mode), or by working in CSIL or [SSH'ing into a CS machine](https://howto.cs.uchicago.edu/remote_access).
 Each of those environments have the `criterion` library properly set up and ready to go.
 While it is possible to install `criterion` on an unsupported machine, we may not be able to provide support for that setup.
 {{% /md %}}
 {{% /warning %}}